 What Is Hard Water?

-How It Damages Your Water Heater
+How Mineral Heavy Water Damages Your Water Heater

-Hard water affects more than just your water heater.
+Calcareous water affects more than just your water heater.
 It also causes mineral buildup in pipes and fixtures.
 Over time, this accumulation restricts water flow and leads to reduced pressure throughout your home.

 Warning Sign: If you notice gradually decreasing water pressure, scale buildup inside your plumbing may be to blame.

-4. Corrosion and Rust
+Rust, Corrosion and Leaks

 Protecting Your Water Heater from Hard Water

-✅ Schedule Routine Water Heater Maintenance
+Schedule Routine Water Heater Maintenance

-✅ Install a Whole-Home Water Filtration or Softening System
+Install a Whole-Home Water Filtration or Softening System

-✅ Consider a Powered Anode Rod, Such as Corro-Protec
+Consider a Powered Anode Rod, Such as Corro-Protec

 How It Works:

-The Corro-Protec rod is installed at the top of the tank and connected to a power source.
+The Corro-Protec rod is installed at the top of the tank and is connected to a power source.
 It emits a low-voltage current that creates a protective barrier along the tank’s interior walls.
 This current neutralizes the corrosive effects of minerals and extends the life of the water heater.

 Benefits of the Corro-Protec Powered Anode Rod: